island-lang/island-lang.github.io/README.md

 ## Implementation state

-The language is currently at an early, design-only stage.
-A basic parser and compiler have been developed, mostly for the purpose of validating a limited subset of its features (in particular its parsing complexity and the practical efficiency of its looping constructs).
+A working, but experimental compiler has been developed (with JavaScript as a target).
+It currently supports only a small subset of language features and is used mostly for testing and validation of syntactic and semantic constructs.

 # Fundamentals